E. Spencer Toy

-• Choose vining edibles To maximize space, train vining fruits and vegetables (including cantaloupes, cucumbers, gourds, pumpkins, runner and pole beans, and summer squash) onto an arbor, trellises, or wires attached to a fence or a low roof.
+Choose vining edibles to maximize space.
+Train vining fruits and vegetables (including cantaloupes, cucumbers, gourds, pumpkins, runner and pole beans, and summer squash) onto an arbor, trellises, or wires attached to a fence or a low roof.
 As vines grow, tie them to the support.
 As an added benefit, the ripening fruit stays clean, dry, and out of reach of damaging slugs and other soil-dwelling pests.

 Add color with blooming baskets hung from sturdy supports.
 Good plant choices for sunny spots include bacopa, calibrachoa, cuphea, lantana, Madagascar periwinkle, nolana, trailing petunia, and scaevola.
 For shade, opt for begonia, ‘Diamond Frost’ euphorbia, fuchsia, impatiens, plectranthus hybrids, and all types of succulents.
 Choose baskets lined with plastic to minimize watering.

-• Grow flashy vegetables Many veggies are as colorful as they are tasty.
+Grow flashy vegetables.
+Many veggies are as colorful as they are tasty.
 Some of the best are crimson-leafed ‘Bull’s Blood’ beets; bell and chile peppers; yellow ‘Golden Lumen’ and ‘Roc d’ Or Yellow’, and purple ‘Royal Burgundy’ and ‘Royal Purple’ bush beans; lavender-flowered cardoon; eggplants; ‘Lacinato’, ‘Red Russian’, and ‘Red Ursa’ kales; leaf lettuces of all varieties; ‘Osaka Purple’, ‘Purple Wave’, and ‘Red Giant’ mustard greens; ruby orach; and ‘Golden’ and red ‘Rhubarb’ Swiss chard.
-Available from Seeds of Change (888/762-7333).
+Available from Seeds of Change.

-• Remove bulb foliage After the flowers fade, the leaves of daffodils and tulips can start looking downright ratty.
+Remove bulb foliage.
+After the flowers fade, the leaves of daffodils and tulips can start looking downright ratty.
 Six to eight weeks after bloom, you can remove the withered foliage without interfering with the bulbs' nutritional process.

-• Groom spring-blooming shrubs Tidy up beauty bush, broom (Cytisus spp. and Genista spp.), daphne, forsythia, honeysuckle, Kerria japonica, lilac, mock orange, ninebark, roses, spirea, weigela, and white forsythia (Abeliophyllum distichum) after they finish flowering: Cut off seed heads and twiggy growth at the end of branches.
+Groom spring-blooming shrubs like beauty bush, broom (Cytisus spp. and Genista spp.), daphne, forsythia, honeysuckle, Kerria japonica, lilac, mock orange, ninebark, roses, spirea, weigela, and white forsythia (Abeliophyllum distichum) after they finish flowering: Cut off seed heads and twiggy growth at the end of branches.
 Don’t prune barberry, chokecherry, cotoneaster, currant, dogwood, elderberry, quince, sand cherry, serviceberry, or viburnum, unless you want to stop them from producing fruit or berries.